Bill Gates steps down from Microsoft’s board of directors

 Gates left his day-to-day duties at Microsoft back in 2008, then served as the company’s chairman of the board until 2014.
 Nadella then asked Gates to serve the company as a technology advisor.

 “The board has benefited from Bill’s leadership and vision,” Nadella said.
-“And Microsoft will continue to benefit from Bill’s ongoing technical passion and advice to drive our products and services forward.”
+“And Microsoft will continue to benefit from Bill’s ongoing technical passion and advice, to drive our products and services forward.”

 Gates cofounded Microsoft with Paul Allen in 1975.
 Allen died in 2018.

-According to FactSet data, Gates remains one of biggest holders of Microsoft stock with 1.35% of the total shares.
+According to FactSet data, Gates remains one of biggest holders of Microsoft stock, with 1.35% of the total shares.